 Customer Ticket Reservation – the type of booking (reservation) required for the Calling (customer-facing) Service.

 Called Service Reservation – the type of booking (reservation) required for the Called Service (internal Kanban boards / shared services).

-Customer-facing application services – this part explains the way the request should be treated for the Called (customer-facing) Kanban board.
+Customer-facing application services – this part explains the way we should treat the request for the Calling (customer-facing) Kanban board.
 The Filtered lead time curve illustrates that the historical lead time used to determine schedules, start dates and cost of delay (with Triage Tables) should be filtered to only use historical data from items that also had similar dependencies.
 Good Kanban tracking and reporting tools such as SwiftKanban, Kanbanize, and Nave, can provide this report automatically.

-Internal–facing platform or shared services – this part explains the way the request should be treated for the Calling Service (internal Kanban board).
+Internal–facing platform or shared services – this part explains the way we should treat the request for the Called Service (internal Kanban board).

 Attend training at the David J Anderson School of Management to learn more about advanced Kanban studies and how they can help your business, or find your local trainer at Kanban University to start your Kanban journey.